wso2/docs-is/en/docs/guides/identity-verification/idvp-ui.md

 The following sections of the console and the management console are generated dynamically.

 **Console**

 - IDV Provider templates page.
 - Configuration section in the IDV Provider creation wizard.
 - Settings section in the IDV Provider edit page.

 **Management Console**

-- Configuration Properties section in the create page of the IDV Provider.
+- Configuration Properties section in the Add page of the IDV Provider.
 - Configuration Properties section in the edit page of the IDV Provider.

-## Steps to Onboard an IDV Provider UI
+## Steps to onboard an IDV Provider UI

+This section provides a step-by-step guide on onboarding an IDV provider UI.

-1. ### Create an info.json file.
+### Step 1: Create an info.json file.

-The info.json file contains the information about a particular IDV Provider type and will be used when:
+The `info.json` file contains the information about a particular IDV Provider type and will be used when:

 - Deciding which IDV Providers are available for configuration in both the console and management console.
 - Rendering the IDV Provider templates page in the console.
 - Rendering the thumbnail image for each IDV provider in the console.

 **Structure**

-The following fields should be available on the info.json.
+The following fields should be available on the `info.json`.

 | Field        | Description                                                                                                                     |
 |--------------|---------------------------------------------------------------------------------------------------------------------------------|